 What is GRE?

-GRE is an exam primarily used for admissions to graduate programs (Master’s and Ph.D.) in the U.S. and some other countries.
+GRE is an exam primarily used for admissions to graduate programs (Master’s and Ph.D.) in the US and some other countries.
 The test is designed to assess your readiness for graduate school by testing your skills in verbal reasoning, quantitative reasoning, and analytical writing.

 - Purpose: The GRE is required by many graduate schools, especially for programs in fields like business, engineering, social sciences, and humanities.